chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/testing_controllers/README.md

 selectors:

     describe('MyController component selectors', function() {
+        var view, ctrl;

+        beforeEach(function() {
-        var view = new MyApp.view.MyView({ renderTo: Ext.getBody() }),
+            view = new MyApp.view.MyView({ renderTo: Ext.getBody() });
             ctrl = new MyApp.controller.MyController();

-        it('should initialize', function() {
+            spyOn(ctrl, 'onMyViewButtonClick');

             ctrl.init();
         });

+        afterEach(function() {
+            view.destroy();
+            view = ctrl = null;
+        });

         it('should control MyView button click events', function() {
-            spyOn(ctrl, 'onMyViewButtonClick');

             view.down('button[text=OK]').fireEvent('click');

             expect(ctrl.onMyViewButtonClick).toHaveBeenCalled();
         });
     });

-Note that our Controller's `init` method is called automatically when the application is run but we must call the `init` method manually in our test suite.
-An empty spec works just fine and always passes.
+Note the `ctrl.init()` call above; you do not have to do this in your production code because when you call `Ext.application()` it will create a new instance of `Ext.app.Application` class, which in turn will load and initialize the Controllers.
+Typically it is not a good idea to instantiate the Application in your unit tests, because it will load _all_ Controllers and Views, thus negating the whole point of testing your Controllers in isolation.

+If you are using Jasmine's `spyOn` function as in the example above, you will need to create the spies _before_ the Controller is initialized, or they will not work.
+The example above demonstrates using spies with manual Controller initialization, as well as recommended way to clean up the environment after running the tests.

 This approach may not be feasible for larger applications and bigger Views;
 in that case, it may be beneficial to create mockup components that simulate